 When you are thinking about finding a part time job you first need to get yourself organised.
 Looking for a job can be a difficult task for most people.
 Hopefully you will have had some experience with work through work experience organised by your school.
 Often through family and friends you may have been offered some part time work or a volunteering role.
 Volunteering can often lead to a job when something becomes available.

 So how do you get ready?
-The following list will help you get organised so you are ready when you wish to start trying or a work opportunity comes up:
+The following is a list of a number of things that you need to think about so you will be ready when you wish to start trying to look for a job or a work opportunity comes up:

 - Understand what your skills are